 In your experience, Germain, why is the right to defend human rights important?
 How is this right related to your story?

 Defending human rights is a right enshrined in the Universal Declaration of Human Rights (UDHR) and in several other documents.
-It is about the search for mutual respect, justice and peace in the world.
-States have obligations towards their peoples; they introduce legal texts and laws, but these are sometimes difficult to implement and enforce.
-It is therefore important that people go beyond individual interests and take up the cause of ensuring the respect of the law, freedoms and justice for all.
-In my case, I was arrested, persecuted and arbitrarily detained because of my human rights activism.
+It is about the search for mutual respect, justice, and peace in the world.
+States have obligations towards their people; they introduce legal texts and laws, but these are sometimes difficult to implement and enforce.
+It is therefore important that people go beyond individual interests and take up the cause of ensuring the respect of the law, freedoms, and justice for all.
+In my case, I was arrested, persecuted, and arbitrarily detained because of my human rights activism.

 For those readers who are unaware, can you first briefly summarize your case, starting with the human rights work that you were doing before you were arrested and then explaining the Burundian government’s justifications behind your incarceration?

 After joining Action des chrétiens pour l’abolition de la torture, ACAT Burundi in 2004, I spent five years volunteering in the observation and monitoring of Burundi’s prisons.
 From 2011 until the end of 2015, when ACAT was suspended, I was in charge of finance and administration; a position I later held within the project that the Association des juristes catholiques du Burundi (AJCB) was running in partnership with Protection International until the day I was arrested in 2017.

 The Burundian government accused me of taking part in the assassination of soldiers, civilians, and police officers; of attempting to undermine the authority of the State; of contributing to the destruction and degradation of public and private buildings; of joining an insurrectionary movement, of undermining the internal security of the State and rebellion.

 Can you now tell us a bit more about the trials themselves?
 What happened with the judiciary over these past few years, and would you say that your right to a fair trial was violated?